 Reducing the rate of increase in CO2 concentration would slow down global surface warming within a decade.
-But this reduction in the rate of warming would initially be masked by natural climate variability and might not be detected for a few decades (see FAQ 1.2, FAQ 3.2, FAQ 4.1).
+But this reduction in the rate of warming would initially be masked by natural climate variability and might not be detected for a few decades (see FAQ 1.2, FAQ 3.2 and FAQ 4.1).
 Detecting whether surface warming has indeed slowed down would thus be difficult in the years right after emissions reductions begin.

-The time needed to detect the effect of emissions reductions is illustrated by comparing low- and high-emission scenarios (FAQ 4.2, Figure 1).
-In the low-emission scenario (SSP1-2.6), CO2 emissions level off after 2015 and begin to fall in 2020, while they keep increasing throughout the 21st century in the high-emission scenario (SSP3-7.0).
+The time needed to detect the effect of emissions reductions is illustrated by comparing low- and high-emissions scenarios (FAQ 4.2, Figure 1).
+In the low-emissions scenario (SSP1-2.6), CO2 emissions level off after 2015 and begin to fall in 2020, while they keep increasing throughout the 21st century in the high-emissions scenario (SSP3-7.0).
 The uncertainty arising from natural internal variability in the climate system is represented by simulating each scenario ten times with the same climate model but starting from slightly different initial states back in 1850 (thin lines).
 For each scenario, the differences between individual simulations are caused entirely by simulated natural internal variability.
 The average of all simulations represents the climate response expected for a given scenario.
 The climate history that would actually unfold under each scenario would consist of this expected response combined with the contribution from natural internal variability and the contribution from potential future volcanic eruptions (the latter effect is not represented here).

 FAQ 4.2, Figure 1 shows that the atmospheric CO2 concentrations differ noticeably between the two scenarios about five to ten years after the emissions have begun to diverge in year 2015.
 In contrast, the difference in global surface temperatures between the two scenarios does not become apparent until later – about two to three decades after the emissions histories have begun to diverge in this example.
-This time would be longer if emissions were reduced more slowly than in the low-emission scenario illustrated here and shorter in the case of stronger reductions.
+This time would be longer if emissions were reduced more slowly than in the low-emissions scenario illustrated here and shorter in the case of stronger reductions.
 Detection would take longer for regional quantities and for precipitation changes, which vary more strongly from natural causes.
-For instance, even in the low-emission scenario, the effect of reduced CO2 emissions would not become visible in regional precipitation until late in the 21st century.
+For instance, even in the low-emissions scenario, the effect of reduced CO2 emissions would not become visible in regional precipitation until late in the 21st century.

-In summary, it is only after a few decades of reducing CO2 emissions that we would clearly see global temperatures starting to stabilise.
+In summary, it is only after a few decades of reducing CO2 emissions that we would clearly see global temperatures starting to stabilize.
 By contrast, short-term reductions in CO2 emissions, such as during the COVID-19 pandemic, do not have detectable effects on either CO2 concentration or global temperature.
-Only sustained emission reductions over decades would have a widespread effect across the climate system.
+Only sustained emissions reductions over decades would have a widespread effect across the climate system.

 [START FAQ 4.2, FIGURE 1 HERE]